 When Li returned to the bus, he seemed dissatisfied with his original seat, choosing instead to sit next to Tim McLean towards the rear of the bus.

 Born on October 3, 1985, McLean was an active athlete and a beloved son, father, brother, and uncle.
 He had a large extended family.
 He was known as an adventurous person who loved traveling and meeting new people.
 He took up employment as a carnival employee in 2008 and was returning home on Greyhound bus 1170 through Saskatchewan.
 He had boarded the bus earlier in the day, around noon, and sat in the rear, one row ahead of the restroom.

 When Li moved to the seat next to him, he thought nothing of it.
 He barely acknowledged him and proceeded to fall asleep, his head against the window and headphones in.
-He was awoken just five minutes later as Li began to stab him in the neck.
+He was awoken just five minutes later as Li began to impale him in the neck.

 It Was Clear That Li Was Unhinged

 Vince Li was not a well man.
 Before he boarded the bus that fateful evening, he was already showing signs of someone on the brink of a mental episode.
 He was observed sitting at the bus stop, long before his ride was scheduled to arrive.
 Emotionless and quiet, he posted a sign reading "Laptop For Sale $600 O.B.O." in front of his luggage and sat.
 And sat.
 In fact, he sat there through the entire night, bolt upright with his eyes open.